SQL SUBSTRING Function

 SQL SUBSTRING Function Syntax

-• Length: How many characters do you want to extract from the Expression?
+• Length: It is an optional argument.
+However, use this parameter to specify how many characters you want to extract from the Expression.

 DECLARE @Expression varchar(50)